Bimal Kaur: Early and personal life

 Bibi Bimal Kaur Khalsa was born to Sardar Gurbachan Singh into Ramdasia Sikh family at Delhi, India.
 She married Beant Singh on 23 January 1976 at a local gurdwara.

 Bibi Bimal Kaur was a nurse at Lady Hardinge Medical College when her husband assassinated Indira Gandhi.
 Immediately after the assassination she was apprehended by the Indian security forces, she disappeared for several days, leaving her children Amrit, Sarabjeet and Jassi at home.
 She was detained, interrogated, and most likely tortured for two weeks.
 The Damdami Taksal paid for her children's education for two years.
-Bibi Bimal Kaur stayed in Delhi November 1984 when she and the family moved to Punjab with the assistance of Shamsher Singh elder brother of Bahi Beant Singh & Bapu Sucha Singh father in law.
+Bibi Bimal Kaur stayed in Delhi until 1985 when she and the family moved to Punjab with the assistance of the Damdami Taksal.
 From there she worked with Sikh Student Federations and began to call out the injustices of the government, the false encounter issues.

 Her father-in-law, Beant Singh's father Sucha Singh Maloa, was also elected as a member of parliament.
 Sarbjeet Singh, her son, was nominated by the SAD (A) headed by Simranjit Singh Mann to run for parliament from the Bathinda and Mansa in 2004.
 In 2024, Sarabjeet Singh won from Faridkot by a margin of more than 70 thousand votes.